tejan-singh/tejan-singh/README.md

 ### I'm a Senior M.Tech(ICT) Student From University of Rajasthan.

-- 💻 &nbsp; I am a Frontend Developer.
+- I am a Frontend Developer.
-- ✨ &nbsp; I am also Mentor for open-source projects.
+- I am also Mentor for open-source projects.
-- 🌱 &nbsp; I’m currently learning Full Stack Web Development.
+- I’m currently learning Full Stack Web Development.
-- 🚀 &nbsp; I am also interested in Networking, Cloud Computing and Cybersecurity.
+- I am also interested in Networking, Cloud Computing and Cybersecurity.
-- 👨🏻‍💻 &nbsp; I like working and contributing to open source projects.
+- I like working and contributing to open source projects.
-- ⚡ &nbsp; Fun Fact: I like teaching, mentoring, writing, reading and sharing intersting stuff.
+- Fun Fact: I like teaching, mentoring, writing, reading and sharing intersting stuff.

 ### Project Maintainer 📜 at [Hacking-tools-script](https://github.com/sanscript-tech/hacking-tools-scripts)